google-research/tensorflow-coder/UserJourneys.md

 By using TF-Coder to solve this problem, the mental burden of the exercise is reduced.
 When TF-Coder produces the solution above, it is guaranteed that the code correctly produces the example output when run on the example input.
-TF- Coder's solution will also avoid any unnecessary steps.
+TF-Coder's solution will also avoid any unnecessary steps.
 Thus, you can quickly deduce the answers to most of the questions above: an extra `tf.expand_dims` step is needed to make the shapes compatible for division, and the result of `tf.divide` must be cast to `tf.float32` (in fact `tf.divide` returns a